• Request More Info

 Robert Bland

-Assistant Professor | U.S. Cultural History
+Associate Professor | U.S. Cultural History

 I am a historian of the late nineteenth- and early twentieth-century United States with an emphasis on the African American experience and the postbellum South.
 My research and teaching engage questions of racial formation, electoral and cultural politics, and battles over historical memory.

+My academic writing has appeared in the Journal of the Gilded Age and Progressive Era, the Journal of the Civil War Era, American Nineteenth Century History, and the American Historical Review.
+My public writing has appeared in The Conversation, Muster, and Black Perspectives.
 My research has been supported by the Social Science Research Council, the Woodrow Wilson National Fellowship Foundation, and the National Endowment for the Humanities.

 Education

-Ph.D., University of Maryland, 2017
+PhD, University of Maryland, 2017

 MA, University of Mississippi, 2009